Our Therapists

 Location: Fort Worth

-Speciality: Adoption Alzheimer's Anxiety Behavioral Issues Bipolar Disorder Borderline Personality Career Counseling Child or Adolescent Chronic Illness or Pain Chronic Relapse Coping Skills Depression Dual Diagnosis Individual Life Coaching Life Transitions Mood Disorders Peer Relationships Personality Disorders School Issues Self Esteem Self-Harming Sex Therapy Sexual Abuse Sexual Addiction Sleep or Insomnia Stress Substance Use Suicidal Ideation Trauma and PTSD Women's Issues
+Speciality: Trauma and PTSD Adoption Alzheimer's Anxiety Behavioral Issues Bipolar Disorder Borderline Personality Career Counseling Chronic Illness or Pain Chronic Relapse Communication Coping Skills Depression Dual Diagnosis Individual Life Coaching Life Transitions Low Self Esteem Mood Disorders Peer Relationships Personality Disorders School Issues Self-Harming Sex Therapy Sexual Abuse Sexual Addiction Sleep or Insomnia Stress Substance Use Suicidal Ideation Women's Issues

 Request AppointmentI believe that therapy can be beneficial and transformational for anyone.
 We seek connections with others, we experience changes in our lives, and we deal with unusual circumstances that can overwhelm us.
 Therapy helps us identify patterns and find strategies to change them or create new ways of being and relating to others to help us achieve our goals.
 I see my role as a therapist as collaborative and nonjudgmental.
 I strive to maintain a warm, culturally sensitive environment that still challenges you to explore and make necessary changes that we identify together.